-AISECT is India’s leading Social Enterprise that is working in the areas of Skill Development, Higher Education, Financial Inclusion, e-Governance, and other ICT-based services to bring about an inclusive change in the semi-urban and rural areas of the country.
-Established in 1985, the Bhopal-headquartered organization has been untiringly reaching out to the remotest corners of the country to empower people, generate employment for the youth and unfold entrepreneurial initiatives.
+AISECT is India’s leading Social Enterprise that is working in the areas of Skill Development, Higher Education, Financial Inclusion, e-Governance, and other ICT-based services.
+The help bring about an inclusive change in the semi-urban and rural areas of the country.
+Established in 1985, the Bhopal-headquartered organization has been untiringly reaching out to the remotest corners of the country.
+To help empower people, generate employment for the youth and unfold entrepreneurial initiatives.

 Tell us about the current state of Education in India both, especially in higher education.

 The Indian education landscape has undergone a major shift over the past decade.
 This transformation has made education inclusive and futuristic.
-One of the biggest landmark move was the NEP that was announced in 2020.
+NEP was one of the biggest landmark moves announced in 2020.
 NEP enables skill-based learning to make students industry ready and aids a shift in the fragmented Indian education landscape.

 The New Education policy has transformed education by enhancing multi-disciplinary learning, better student outcomes, job opportunities etc. The innovative dimensions in learning has strengthened vocational education and training that meets global standards while focussing on the ethos of inclusive, equitable access to education for all.

 Higher education has become more accessible over the past few years owing to online education and the advent of e-learning.
 Personalization and innovation in education has paved way for students to thrive in a highly competitive and global landscape.
 Newer models like blended learning, integration of technology across teaching, performance and assessment are playing a pivotal role in delivering quality education.

 Your thoughts on why foreign students are considering India for higher education